 The marriage may be over, but co-parenting will last forever—How will you make the emotional shift from spouse to ex-spouse to co-parent?
-It isn’t easy to roll back your relationship from married partners to co-parents, but it’s essential that you do.
+It isn’t easy to roll back your relationship from married partners to a focused parenting relationship, but it’s essential that you do.
 Learning how to ‘partner’ in the business of raising your children means you will have to learn how to: make good decisions together, listen to and work with each other, respect boundaries and agreed upon ways of working together, stop fighting, and resolve conflicts that inevitably crop up around parenting issues.

-Building a healthy and cooperative co-parenting relationship takes time, energy, and effort—-and yields healthier and happier children!
-As a co-parenting relationship consultant, I can work with one or both of you to stop the fighting and focus on the task at hand—parenting your children!
-I can help break the issues down for you into manageable parts and work with you to: identify and talk through what matters most, evaluate what has and has not been working, think about two household parenting and transitions that work, and put together a plan to help you both work better as business partners in the enterprise of co-parenting your children.
+Building a healthy and cooperative relationship takes time, energy, and effort—-and yields healthier and happier children!
+As a co-parenting relationship coach, I can work with one or both of you to stop the fighting and focus on the task at hand—parenting your children!
+I can help break the issues down for you into manageable parts and work with you to: identify and talk through what matters most, evaluate what has and has not been working, think about two household parenting and transitions that work, and put together a plan to help you both work better as business partners in the enterprise of raising your children.
 It isn’t always easy, but, isn’t it worth trying?
 YOUR CHILDREN WILL BENEFIT from the decreased tension and increased harmony between you!
 (And, so will you!)

 Updating Your Parenting Plan As You And Your Children Grow

 Parenting plans are not meant to last forever.
 Children and families grow and develop so that their needs and how to address these will change over time.
 Parenting plans periodically need to be adjusted or re-worked to accommodate this growth.